 You can use the same Opt-out browser add on as specified above if you do not wish for us to collect your data.
 More information on Universal Analytics usage guidelines can be found on the Analytics website.

-We may also keep personal information about you in our manual records or computer files in order to advise and assist you in any matter in which you have sought our help.
+We may also keep personal information about you in our manual records or computer files to advise and assist you in any matter in which you have sought our help.
 Very occasionally this may include sensitive information such as racial or ethnic origin, political opinions, religious beliefs, trade union membership, health, sexuality or sex life, offences and/or convictions.

 In addition, we may use information about you in anonymised form to provide support for our policy representations or campaigning activities.